Hi! I'm Jiasi Chen, an assistant professor in the Department of Computer Science and Engineering at the University of California, Riverside.

 My hometown is the lovely city of Halifax, Canada.

-My research area is computer networks, wireless and mobile networks, and Internet video streaming.
-I'm also interested in network economics, sensor networks, and
+My research area is wireless networking, Internet video streaming, and augmented and virtual reality.
+I recently started teaching a new class, CS135: Virtual Reality.
+I'm also interested in network economics, sensor networks, and the Internet-of-Things.

 Office: Winston Chung Hall 308

 Office hours: Friday 3-5pm, or by appointment (Spring 2019)

 Email: jiasi [at] cs [dot] ucr [dot] edu

 SELECTED RESEARCH PROJECTS

 Online streaming of virtual reality 360° videos is rapidly growing,